 HICO have taken a simple but effective design approach to their website.
 Going for a black and white theme, their pages showcase bands and artists that catch the eye.
 Take the homepage for example, immediately you get drawn to the colourful images in the centre of the page, so content is given the stage.
 Light stylish sites like this are a good way to show off news and updates without distracting visitors.

-Packaging everything together like this is a great way to present visitors with what your station is about, what you play, and how they can tune into your shows.
+Spreading everything out like this is a great way to tailor content for a specific purpose.
+Whether that’s what your station is about, what you play, or your weekly schedule.

 Build Your Own Website Today